Why the Afghan army folded to the Taliban | DW | 17.08.2021

 Commanders not only created "ghost soldiers" to pad their payrolls but also skimmed the pay of serving soldiers and failed to deliver necessary supplies, the newspaper reported.

-The US aid spending watchdog in Afghanistan also blames the US' "free-spending ways" for enabling corruption to a great extent.
-Analysts say the US' efforts to end corruption in Afghanistan were "half-hearted and ineffectual."
+The US agency that monitors spending in the conflict reported that "free-spending ways" had enabled such corruption and that efforts to put a stop to it were "half-hearted and ineffectual."

-Of the $88.3 billion spent, the watchdog said: "The question of whether that money was well spent will ultimately be answered by the outcome of the fighting on the ground, perhaps the purest monitoring and evaluation exercise."
+"The question of whether that money was well spent will ultimately be answered by the outcome of the fighting on the ground, perhaps the purest monitoring and evaluation exercise," according to the agency.

-The US Congress is likely to review the watchdog's report and determine why the Afghan army collapsed even after such heavy spending on military training.

 Another reason behind the Afghan army's downfall was a lack of purpose, as loyalties to tribes or regions outweighed a sense of loyalty to a central government in Kabul.
 The Taliban, on the other hand, are united by a militant Islamist ideology.